Azure-Samples/http-trigger-azure-function-premium-plan/README.md

 - aspx-csharp
 products:
 - azure
+- dotnet-core
+- azure-storage
-- aspnet-core
+- azure-blob-storage
 - azure-storage-accounts
+- azure-bastion
+- azure-application-insights
+- azure-dns
+- azure-private-link
+- azure-virtual-network
+- azure-resource-manager
 - azure-cosmos-db
 - azure-functions
 - azure-log-analytics
 - azure-virtual-machines
+- vs-code
 name: Call an HTTP-triggered Azure Function using a Private Endpoint
-description: This sample shows how to use an Azure Private Endpoint to call an HTTP-triggered Azure Function hosted in a Premium Plan with Regional VNET Integration and how to use the Azure NAT Gateway for outbound connections.
+description: "This sample shows how to use a Private Endpoint to call an HTTP-triggered Azure Function hosted in a Premium Plan with Regional VNET Integration and how to use the Azure NAT Gateway for outbound connections."
 urlFragment: "http-trigger-azure-function-premium-plan"
 azureDeploy: "https://raw.githubusercontent.com/Azure-Samples/http-trigger-azure-function-premium-plan/main/templates/azuredeploy.json"
 ---